Fetus: Weeks 26 to 38 (6.6 to 8.6 months)

 The amount of body fat rapidly increases.
 Lungs are not fully mature.
-Neural connections between the sensory cortex and thalamus develop as early as 24 weeks of gestational age, but the first evidence of their function does not occur until around 30 weeks, when minimal consciousness, dreaming, and the ability to feel pain emerges.
+Neural connections between the sensory cortex and thalamus develop as early as 24 weeks of gestational age, but the first evidence of their function does not occur until around 30 weeks.
 Bones are fully developed but are still soft and pliable.
 Iron, calcium, and phosphorus become more abundant.
 Fingernails reach the end of the fingertips.
 The lanugo, or fine hair, begins to disappear until it is gone except on the upper arms and shoulders.
 Small breast buds are present in both sexes.
 Head hair becomes coarse and thicker.
 Birth is imminent and occurs around the 38th week after fertilization.
 The fetus is considered full-term between weeks 37 and 40 when it is sufficiently developed for life outside the uterus.
 It may be 48 to 53 cm in length when born.
 Control of movement is limited at birth, and purposeful voluntary movements continue to develop until puberty.